 Fall and spring semesters.2016-17: Offered in Fall 2016 and Spring 2017

-Normally offered in the fall semester.
-One full course.
+Normally offered in the spring semester: One full course.

-This course is only open to seniors majors who have been accepted in the Political Science Honors program and have departmental approval.
-The Department.2016-17: Offered in Fall 2016
+This course is open only to seniors majors who have been accepted in the Political Science Honors program and have departmental approval.
+The Department.2016-17: Offered in Spring 2017